chrisbpawsey/hpc-intro/_episodes/00-why-hpc.md

 > help you do your research?
 How could more computing help you
 > do more or better research?
 >
-> Summarise your discussion in 2-3 sentances in the Etherpad.
+> Summarise your discussion in 2-3 sentances.
 >
 > This discussion should take about 5 minutes
 {: .challenge}